5 Reasons to Use SharePoint On-Premises for Project Management

 1. Data management

-If your organization operates in a highly regulated industry or works with very sensitive data, the security features, various levels of permissions, and search functionalities within SharePoint On-Premises are critical.
+If your organization operates in a highly regulated industry or works with very sensitive data, the security features, permissions, and search functionalities within SharePoint On-Premises are critical.

-With SharePoint On-Premises, it’s easy for organizations to maintain internal governance processes and control external access to data.
-The same controls are typically not available online.
+- With SharePoint On-Premises, it’s easy for organizations to maintain internal governance processes and control external access to data.
+The same controls are typically not available online as Microsoft is responsible for data security.

-In addition, your data is subject to the laws of the country of the relevant data center.
+- There is no guarantee as to where your data will or will not be stored in SharePoint Online, making compliance very tricky.
+Your data is subject to the laws of the country of the relevant data center.
 In some instances, this means your data could be accessed by government agencies without your knowledge.

 A high percentage of companies surveyed by Sharegate and Nintex in 2017 had increased their level of SharePoint customizations that year, with over 82% using workflows – a strong indicator of just how popular SharePoint customization is.